Steak frites is France’s most-classic meat-and-potatoes meal, a bistro staple that can be sublime when properly made, and heartbreaking when it isn’t.

 Heat the oil to 375°F. Working in batches, add the fries to the oil and fry, stirring frequently, until golden brown and very crispy, 3 to 4 minutes.
 Transfer to paper towels and blot dry with more paper towels.
 Season with salt.
 Repeat with the remaining potatoes.
 The oil temperature will drop to around 350°F while the potatoes cook; return the oil to 375°F between batches.

-Cook the steaks: Heat a No.9 Griddle or a No.8 (or larger) Field Skillet over medium-high heat for a few minutes.
+Cook the steaks: Pre-heat a No.9 Griddle or a No.8 (or larger) Field Skillet over medium-high heat for a few minutes.
+(Read about the importance of pre-heating your skillet).
 Pat the steaks dry with paper towels and season generously with salt.
 Add the oil to the griddle and heat until it begins to shimmer.
 Add the steaks and cook, turning frequently, until well browned all over and an instant-read inserted into the center of the steak reaches 120°F (for medium rare, or 130°F for medium), 8 to 10 minutes.
 Transfer the steaks to a platter and let rest for a few minutes.
 Slice the steak against the grain into 1-inch pieces, then divide among plates and top with slices of the compound butter.
 Serve with the frites.

 Seasoning Rating: Best